angelovangel/rapid-barcoding-ont/README.md

-# rapid-barcoding-ont
+# Rapid barcoding ONT Opentrons app
-a ashiny app to prepare Opentrons protocol for rapid barcoding ONT seq
+A ashiny app to prepare Opentrons protocol for rapid barcoding ONT sequencing.
+Input sample names, volumes, barcodes etc. and generate a Opentrons pythin protocol for running on the OT2.